Modified General Relativity and quantum theory in curved spacetime: The multi-spin covariant Klein-Gordon equation

 Each of these spinors must satisfy the wave equation.
-In particular Using (\ref{CC}), this is equivalent to which can be rewritten in terms of $\varPsi^{\alpha\beta}=\nabla^{\alpha}X^{\beta}$ and symmetrized as in (\ref{Sym}) to give The three other blocks described in (\ref{Stype}) will lead to (\ref{KG122}) with different connection quantities but with the same vector $ X^{\beta} $.
+In particular Using (\ref{CC}), that is equivalent to which can be rewritten in terms of $\varPsi^{\alpha\beta}=\nabla^{\alpha}X^{\beta}$ and symmetrized as in (\ref{Sym}) to give The three other blocks described in (\ref{Stype}) will lead to (\ref{KG122}) with different connection quantities but with the same vector $ X^{\beta} $.
 The connection quantities are non-degenerate so requires which is the spin-1 equation (\ref{P2}) with the inverse Compton wavelength $ k^{\prime} $.
 The converse also applies: given (\ref{KG1P}), it follows that $ \varPsi^{a}_{\dot{a}} $ satisfies the wave equation (\ref{KGC12}) with $k^{\prime}=\sqrt{2}k$ and the stated constraint.
 From the spin-1 situation, the divergenceless condition (\ref{DPsi}) cannot be employed because it would require $\tilde{\varPsi}_{\alpha\beta} $ to vanish.
 Thus, the KG equation for $ \varPsi^{a}_{\dot{a}} $ contains the Lie derivative of the metric along $ X^{\beta} $.
-That two related spin-1/2 spinors are required to encompass the Lie derivative of the metric is important in the discussion of entanglement in section 4. $ \Phi $ is intrinsically related to the KG equations from its existence in the metric by (\ref{umu}). $ \Phi $ provides the association with gravity that is traditionally attributed to the Ricci scalar $ R $.
-An adjustment to the Dirac equations in curved spacetime to remove their dependence on $ R $ is required.
-This is accomplished by requiring the Dirac equations in curved spacetime to be solutions of their parent KG equation.
-The gamma matrices $\gamma^{\mu}$ in curved spacetime are assumed to satisfy the anticommutation relation The product of the Dirac factorizations must yield the spin-1/2 KG equation.
-Using we have which is expressed in the literature \cite{23,24} (with the metric having a +2 signature) as With only the algebra of (\ref{gamma}), the spin-$1/2$ KG equation in curved spacetime is not precisely recoverable due to the additional $\frac{1}{4}R$ term.
-This term can be eliminated by inserting the scalar $ \Omega=\frac{1}{2}\sqrt{R} $ into (\ref{Dirac}) to obtain the modified Dirac equations By defining the algebras and
+That two related spin-1/2 spinors must encompass the Lie derivative of the metric is important in the discussion of entanglement in section 6.
+Further study of the spin-1/2 KG equation reveals that the Ricci scalar is problematic; the product of the Dirac factorizations contains a $ \frac{R}{4} $ term that prevents the parent spin-1/2 KG equation from being a pure wave equation of the form (\ref{KG}).
+That requires an adjustment to the Dirac equations in curved spacetime so that the product of their operators yields the spin-1/2 KG wave equation.
+The gamma matrices $\gamma^{\mu}$ in curved spacetime are assumed to satisfy the anticommutation relation Using the product of the Dirac factorizations yields which is expressed in the literature \cite{11,30} (restated here using a +2 signature metric) as With only the algebra of (\ref{gamma}), the spin-$1/2$ KG equation in curved spacetime is not precisely recoverable due to the additional $\frac{1}{4}R$ term.
+That term can be eliminated by inserting the complex scalar $ \Omega $ into (\ref{Dirac}) to obtain the modified Dirac equations where

-the product of the factorizations of the modified Dirac equations in curved spacetime yields their parent spin-1/2 KG equation (\ref{KG12}).